Tell the full story with your incident timeline

 Edit your timeline events

 Note that you can also update the actual timestamp of something on the timeline now!
-So if a timeline events references a pinned message like “our customer reported this”, you can update the timestamp so it represents the actual time that something was reported, rather than when the slack message was sent.
+So if a timeline event references a pinned message like “our customer reported this”, you can update the timestamp so it represents the actual time that something was reported, rather than when the Slack message was sent.

 Add custom events

-You can still add custom events, which can be helpful for tracking things that happened outside of an incident channel, like a deployment or a report from a customer.
+You can still add custom events, which can help track things that happened outside of an incident channel, like a deployment or a report from a customer.
 Most commonly, you might want to record the events that led up to the incident being declared.

 Activity log